Christmas ladder safety: deck the hall safely this Christmas!

 - Mount and dismount the ladder facing the rungs.

-- Do no place the ladder on movable objects such as pallets, tables or vehicles.
+- Do not place the ladder on movable objects such as pallets or tables.

 - Adhere to weight restrictions specified on the ladder.